lucasca2/sailer-messenger-api/README.md

      - Instructions to run the application locally.
      - Any additional notes or assumptions made during the implementation.
    - Ensure the application is easy to set up and test on a different machine.
+   - Send the GitHub link with the project to daniel@mysailer.com, and include your name in the email.

 ---